noseka1/quay-kustomization/quay-operator/README.md

 This kustomization creates a subscription to the latest version of [quay-operator](https://github.com/redhat-cop/quay-operator) and deploys an instance of this operator on OpenShift.

 Kustomization deploys to the target namespace called `quay-enterprise`.
-It assumes that this namespace already exists.
 You can change the target namespace with:

 ```
 $ cd base/